vmware-archive/pcf-pipelines/README.md

 # PCF Pipelines

 **Please use the [Pivotal Network release](https://network.pivotal.io/products/pcf-automation/) of `pcf-pipelines` for stability.
-Using this repo directly may result in breaking the piplines that consume it.
+Using this repo directly may result in breaking the pipelines that consume it.
 Tracking master is considered unstable.**

 This is a collection of [Concourse](https://concourse.ci) pipelines for installing and upgrading [Pivotal Cloud Foundry](https://pivotal.io/platform).